Sudam Kate

 Dr. Sudam Kate is an Indian social activist doctor known for his pioneering work in the field of Sickle-Cell Anaemia in India.
 Working with Maharashtra Arogya Mandal, Hadapsar, Pune; he helped diagnose and later treated over 3000 sickle cell patients from the rural tribal communities of Maharashtra, Gujarat and Madhya Pradesh, working since 1972.
-In 2017, the USA based NGO Sickle Cell 101 presented him with “2017 Sickle Cell Advocate of the Year”.
+In 2017, the US-based NGO Sickle Cell 101 presented him with “2017 Sickle Cell Advocate of the Year”.
 He was presented with Padma Shri, India's 4th highest civilian award in 2019.